aisyahzck/work_it_project/README.md

 A flutter private to-do list application.

 # TO-DO App
-User will be asked to sign up before start using the app.
+Sign up before start using the app.

 User can sign in via:
 1) Email